Akpozi/Machine_Learning_GNSS_IMU_Integration/GSDC_2022_README.md

 ## Step 5: use the .cvs solution file from Step 6 in "gnss_imu_fussion_test.py" to implement loosely coupled integration of GNSS/IMU.
    gnss_imu_fussion_test.py

-## Merge all the GNSS/IMU interation from all phones to one final submission file
+## Merge all the GNSS/IMU integration from all phones to one final submission file
 - ### Submit CSV file to Kaggle create_gnssIMU_KF.py